 sons of God—is DEATH.
 Paul calls it the last enemy (1 Corinthians 15:26).
-To this, we could add that He came to deliver us or save us or rescue us from ourselves and to deliver us unto His Regardless of one's religious or ideological persuasion, there is one undeniable fact with which all mankind must reckon—we all face death and eventually our bodies die and return to the soil of the earth.
+To this, we could add that He came to deliver us or save us or rescue us from ourselves and to deliver us unto His Regardless of one's religious or ideological persuasion, there is one undeniable fact with which all humanity must reckon—we all face death and eventually our bodies die and return to the soil of the earth.
 Death is man's lot.
 This is a fact borne out by the countless number of graves in the earth today.
-No one has ever come out of the grave to enter glory, except one.
+Until Jesus, no one had ever come out of the grave to enter glory, except one.
 But there is a second undeniable fact—good and evil have persisted throughout the history of